It was established near the Egyptian border in 1949

-Rafah refugee camp, established in 1949, is located in the south of Gaza near the Egyptian border.
+Rafah refugee camp, established in 1949, is located in the southern Gaza Strip near the Egyptian border.
 Shortly after Rafah camp was created, thousands of refugees moved from the camp to a nearby housing project at Tel El-Sultan, making the camp almost indistinguishable from the adjacent city.

-Originally home to 41,000 refugees who had fled from the hostilities of the 1948 war, Rafah is now home to more than 125,304 refugees.
-High population density is a major problem, with people living in crowded shelters along extremely narrow streets.
+Rafah camp originally sheltered 41,000 Palestine refugees who had fled from the hostilities of the 1948 war.
+More than seven decades of displacement later, high population density is a major problem in the camp, with people living in crowded shelters along extremely narrow streets.

-Despite the years of the “tunnel economy”, and increasingly so in recent years, unemployment and poverty levels in Rafah are very high, leaving a significant proportion of the population dependent on UNRWA’s food and cash assistance.
+Despite the years of the ‘tunnel economy’, and increasingly so in recent years, unemployment and poverty levels in Rafah are very high, leaving a significant proportion of the population dependent on UNRWA food and cash assistance.
 In addition, 90 per cent of the water available to camp residents is unfit for human consumption, which is having an adverse effect on health and hygiene.

 Export of carnations used to be a key element of the Rafah economy prior to the blockade.
 However, since the start of the blockade in June 2007, only a small number of truckloads of carnations have been permitted to be exported from Gaza.

-- Two Health Centres in Rafah refugee camp and three others in the surrounding areas of Rafah refugee camp
+- Two health centres in Rafah refugee camp and three others in the surrounding area

 - Microfinance and microenterprise